dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 ![image](sociallogins/_static/GoogleConsoleChooseCred.png)

-* Tap **What credentials do I need?** which will take you to the second step of app configuration:
+* Tap **What credentials do I need?** which takes you to the second step of app configuration:

 ![image](sociallogins/_static/GoogleConsoleCreateClient.png)